saritasa-nest/saritasa-dotnet-tools/docs/messages/commands.rst

 That's it!

-Command contains data that needs for command execution - it is like model class in ASP.NET MVC.
+Command contains data that is required for command execution - it is like model class in ASP.NET MVC.
 Try to implement command handler with all necessary dependencies it needs.
 Do not make "hidden" dependencies.
 This will make your code much clear and more testable.
 So think about the "black box" that has input and output.

     ::